coftob/My-very-productive-Processing-class/README.md

 **How does it work:** Hover over the picture of each generation and see in which contry and year the suicide rates were the highest.
 You can differenciate between the statistics for men and women.

-_EDIT: I do not own these graphics.
-I took them from the internet._
+_EDIT: For this project I took the pictures from the internet, therefore I DO NOT own them._